The Complete Guide To Different Types of Shampoos

 Fine or oily hair often falls flat by mid-morning.
 Volumising shampoos are typically lighter in formulation, avoiding heavy oils or silicones that can weigh hair down.
 Instead, they often contain proteins or panthenol to plump up each strand and create the appearance of thicker, fuller hair.

-Best for: Fine, limp, or oily hair.
+Best for: Fine, limp, greasy, or oily hair.

 Cleansing strengthModerate to strong